turly/tpwl/README.md

 ```
 export TPWL_COLORS=":::15:0"
 ```
 which will set the hostname foreground to be 15 (white) and background to be zero (black.)
-Obviously you'd have to specify `--host` in your _tpwl_ invocation to see this!
+Obviously you'd have to specify `--host` in your _tpwl_ invocation to see any effects.
+A good source of info regarding xterm color indices is [available here](https://jonasjacek.github.io/colors/).

 ## Arguments
 ```